uutzinger/freeIMUCal/README.md

 You will need to gently waggle the sensor.
 You will want to cover as many sections of the spherical surface as possible by systematically rotating the sensor.
 You can record the accelerometer and magnetometer simultaneously.
 You should not record gyroscope readings during these readings.

 ### Results
 The calibration fits should produce an offset as well as scaling in all three directions.
 You can enable fit option to compute cross axis sensitivity.
-Its unlikely that the cross axis sensitivity is significant compared to orientation shifts between the three sensors.
-In some IMU boards there are separate integrated circuits for magnetic field measurements.
+Its unlikely that the cross axis sensitivity is significant compared to orientation shifts between the three sensors, which are difficult to measure.
 The scales are the diagonal elements of the correction matrix.
+At this time I was unable to record a dataset that gave reasonable cross axis sensitivity numbers.

 You can use [pypi AHRS](https://pypi.org/project/AHRS/) World Magnetic Model and World Geodetic System to compute absolute value of gravity and magnetic field at your location and adjust the scaling accordingly.

+Using the WMM you can figure out the angle between the accelerometer and the magnetometer and correct for misalignment due to solder or assembly errors.
+Your accelerometer and gyroscope values would need to be measured as pairs.
+After above correcting, you can calculate the cross product between the gravity and magnetic field and the average would need to match the cross product of the WMM computed vector with gravity.